 The Austrian section of EuroVelo 7 – 553 km in total – offers stunning scenery, cycle routes along alpine rivers, through beautiful towns like Linz and Salzburg and taking in some of Europe’s largest nature reserves.
 This route also crosses the Alps using a train shuttle service through a tunnel a unique experience!

-It crosses the Czech border at Rybnik, and follows the Mühlviertelcycle route (R5), then Gusental cycle route (R28) southwards on minor roads in the province of Upper Austria.
-From St. Georgen, you will follow the Danube cycle route (R1) upstream through the town of Linz, past the famous river bends of the “Schlögener Loop” (pictured) until you reach the 3 river town of Passau, Germany.
+It crosses the Czech border at Rading (AT) and follows the Vyšší Brod Round (8) to Bad Leonfelden.
+Afterwards it switches to Mühlviertelcycle route (R5), then Gusental cycle route (R28) southwards on minor roads in the province of Upper Austria.